“Can we reimburse employees for telehealth equipment?”

 Taxes and substantiation: “telehealth equipment” isn’t one category

-Here’s where well-intentioned programs get tripped up: not all “telehealth equipment” behaves the same way under tax rules.
+Well-intentioned programs trip on this: not all “telehealth equipment” behaves the same under tax rules.
 Some items look and feel like medical expenses.
-Others are general-use consumer technology that happens to be used for healthcare sometimes.
+Others are general-use consumer technology that happens to be used for healthcare now and then.

 Typically easier to justify as medical